facebook/prophet/README.md

 ### Windows

 The easiest way to install Prophet in Windows is in Anaconda.
+It is possible to install via pip as well, though this requires a Unix-compatible C compiler such as mingw-gcc.
+If cmdstanpy is installed first, one can be installed via the `cmdstanpy.install_cxx_toolchain` command.

 ### Linux